 Ingredients

-Wonder what's in a Starbucks gingerbread latte?
+Wondering what's in a Starbucks gingerbread latte?
 The Starbucks website gives the ingredients as milk, brewed espresso, gingerbread syrup, whipped cream, vanilla syrup, and nutmeg.
+Let's talk about the key ingredients.

-- Syrup: I made my own instead of buying the Starbucks or Torani versions, as those have mixed reviews online.
+- Syrup: We made our own instead of buying the Starbucks or Torani versions, as those have mixed reviews online.
 Making your own tastes SO good and is really easy to do.

 - Espresso: Be sure to make your own espresso or strong coffee fresh.

-- Milk: I recommend using whole milk for the creamiest taste, but feel free to substitute a plant-based barista milk blend for a non-dairy option.
+- Milk: We recommend using whole milk for the creamiest taste, but feel free to substitute a plant-based barista milk blend for a non-dairy option.

-- Vanilla Syrup: Since I don't have vanilla syrup at home, I substituted with a ¼ teaspoon of vanilla extract.
+- Vanilla Syrup: Since we don't have vanilla syrup at home, we substituted with a ¼ teaspoon of vanilla extract.
 This saves on calories, too.

-- Let's start by making the gingerbread syrup!
-Whisk the water, sugar, and spices together until the sugar has dissolved.
-Add the cinnamon sticks after the sugar has dissolved.
+- Make the gingerbread syrup by whisking the water, sugar, and spices together until the sugar has dissolved.
+Add the cinnamon sticks. (image 1)

-- Bring the syrup to a boil, then turn it down to low heat and simmer uncovered for about 20 minutes.
-The syrup should have a maple syrup-like consistency and should have a noticeable spicy flavor.
+- Bring the syrup to a boil, then turn it down to low heat and simmer uncovered for 20 minutes.
+The syrup should have a maple syrup-like consistency, and should have a noticeable spicy flavor. (image 2)

-3. Pour the syrup through a strainer to remove the whole spices, then pour the syrup in a jar and refrigerate for up to 2 weeks.
+- Pour the syrup through a strainer to remove the whole spices, then pour the syrup in a jar and refrigerate for up to 2 weeks. (image 3)

-4. Stir together 2 tablespoons espresso, 3 tablespoons syrup, and ¼ teaspoon vanilla extract.
+- To make the latte, stir together 2 tablespoons espresso, 3 tablespoons syrup, and ¼ teaspoon vanilla extract. (image 4)

-5. Steam the milk until it reaches 140°F (microwaving it in a glass jar for 40 seconds on 100% power is perfect).
-Froth with a milk frother, or tightly screw a lid onto the jar and shake vigorously.
+- Steam the milk until it reaches 140°F. Microwaving it in a glass jar for 40 seconds on 100% power is perfect.
+Froth with a milk frother until doubled in volume. (image 5)

-6. Pour the frothed milk into the espresso mixture and sprinkle some grated nutmeg on top.
-Enjoy right away!
+- Pour the milk into the espresso mixture and sprinkle some grated nutmeg on top.
+Enjoy right away! (image 6)

 Recipe FAQs